Keyboard shortcuts

 Legacy RSA-only environmentsrsa:2048 or rsa:4096Avoid unless forced by policy

-ML-DSA keys require that the Akāmu server is built with the PQC OpenSSL fork.
+ML-DSA keys require an Akāmu server linked against OpenSSL 3.5 or later, which provides native ML-DSA support via the standard EVP interface.
 Vanilla Let’s Encrypt does not support ML-DSA.

 Logging